Forum Latest Posts

 in Poland:

-• Express InterCity (EIC) trains - 13 PLN (both 1st & 2nd class)
+• Express InterCity Premium (EIP) trains: 43 PLN (both 1st and 2nd class)

-• EuroCity (EC) train on journeys within Poland - 4 euro (with Warsaw-Berlin and Gdynia-Berlin Express trains) or 3 euro (all other EuroCity/EuroNight trains)
+• EuroCity (EC) train on journeys within Poland: 4 euro (with Warsaw-Berlin and Gdynia-Berlin Express trains) or 3 euro (all other EuroCity/EuroNight trains)

-• Overnight trains in Poland - Tania Kuszetka (25,5 PLN), 6 berth couchette (50,5 PLN for passengers <26 and >60 years old or 61 PLN for passengers >26<60), 3 bed sleeper (81 PLN), double sleeper (141,5 PLN) & single sleeper (273 PLN)
+• Overnight trains in Poland: Tania Kuszetka (33 PLN), 6 berth couchette (53 PLN for passengers >26 and <60 years old or 40 PLN for passengers <26 & >60), 63 PLN (4 berth couchette), 3 bed sleeper (81 PLN), double sleeper (141,50 PLN) & single sleeper (273 PLN)

 International:

-• EuroNight train # 446/447 'Jan Kiepura' from Warsaw to Amsterdam (via Berlin, Cologne, Dusseldorf) – 4 euro (seat in 2nd class), 20 euro (6 berth couchette), 25 euro (4 berth couchette), 32 euro (3 bed sleeper), 52 euro (double sleeper) & 112 euro (single sleeper)
+• EuroNight train # 446/447 'Jan Kiepura' from Warsaw to Cologne (via Berlin, Dussledorf): 4 euro (seat in 2nd class), 20 euro (6 berth couchette), 30 euro (4 berth couchette), 32 euro (3 bed sleeper), 52 euro (double sleeper) & 112 euro (single sleeper)

-• # 406/407 'Chopin' from Warsaw & Krakow to Vienna (via Katowice, Ostrava, Breclav)- 3,5 euro (seat in 2nd class, reservation not compulsory); 16,4 euro (6 berth couchette to Warsaw) or 13,4 euro (to Katowice and Krakow), 23 euro & 20 euro respectively (4 berth couchette), 28 euro & 26 euro (3 bed sleeper), 42 euro & 39 euro (double sleeper), 98 euro & 91 euro (single sleeper)
+• Train # 406/407 'Chopin' from Warsaw & Krakow to Vienna (via Katowice, Ostrava, Breclav): 3,50 euro (seat in 2nd class), 13,40 euro, 20 euro (4 berth couchette), 26 euro (3 bed sleeper), 39 euro (double sleeper), 91 euro (single sleeper)

-• # 402/403 from Krakow & Warsaw to Prague (via Katowice, Bohumin, Ostrava) - 3 euro (seat), 9,4 euro (6 berth couchette), 14 euro (4 berth couchette), 14 euro (3 bed sleeper), 21 euro (double sleeper) & 49 euro (single sleeper)
+• Train # 402/403 from Krakow & Warsaw to Prague (via Katowice, Bohumin, Ostrava): 3,50 euro (seat), 9,40 euro (6 berth couchette), 14 euro (4 berth couchette), 14 euro (3 bed sleeper), 21 euro (double sleeper) & 49 euro (single sleeper)

-• # 407/402 (476/477) from Warsaw & Krakow to Budapest (via Katowice, Bratislava) – 9,4 euro (6 berth couchette), 14 euro (3 bed sleeper, 15,4 euro till Warsaw), 21 euro (double sleeper, 23,1 euro till Warsaw) & 49 euro (single sleeper, 53,9 euro till Warsaw)
+• Train # 407/402 (476/477) from Warsaw & Krakow to Budapest (via Katowice, Bratislava): 11,9 euro (6 berth couchette, 9,40 from Krakow), 16,10 euro (4 berth couchette, 14 euro from Krakow), 22,40 euro (3 bed sleeper, 16,10 euro from Krakow), 30,80 euro (double sleeper, 23,10 from Krakow) & 58,10 euro (single sleeper, 49 euro from Krakow)

 Portugal (CP):